alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

 # How Works
 ## Nodes
 ### Manager nodes
-Manager nodes handle cluster managament tasks:
+Manager nodes handle cluster management tasks:
-- Mantaining cluster state
+- Maintaining cluster state
 - scheduling services
 - serving swarm mode HTTP API endpoints

-The internal state is mantained using a [Raft algorithm](https://raft.github.io/raft.pdf).
+The internal state is maintained using a [Raft algorithm](https://raft.github.io/raft.pdf).
 If a manager fails (and there are no more managers), the service will continue to run, but you will need to create a new cluster to recover.

 ### Worker nodes
-Worker nodes are instances of Docker Engine whose unique purpore is to execute containers.
+Worker nodes are instances of Docker Engine whose unique purpose is to execute containers.
 By default, all managers are also workers.
 To prevent this, set `--availability` to `Drain`.
 The scheduler gracefully stops tasks on nodes in Drain mode and schedules the tasks on an Active node.

 ## Services